sajidhamdard/learnjavascript/notes/Hindi/70-Asynchronous-JavaScript.md

 }
 ```

-In this Hinglish code, `koshishKaro` corresponds to the `try` keyword, while `pakdoPakadao` corresponds to `catch`.
+code, `koshishKaro` corresponds to the `try` keyword, while `pakdoPakadao` corresponds to `catch`.
 The rest of the code is similar to the original JavaScript example.
 Keep in mind that this is just for illustrative purposes and using proper English keywords is generally recommended for better code readability and maintainability.

 ### Returning values from Async functions in javascript ?